Hydrospheredata/hydro-serving/docs/src/main/tut/tutorials/getting-started.md

 $ touch func_main.py
 ```

 Serving communicates with the model via [TensorProto](https://github.com/Hydrospheredata/hydro-serving-protos/blob/master/src/hydro_serving_grpc/tf/tensor.proto) messages.
 For Python models if you want to perform some transformation on the received TensorProto message you have to retrieve its content, make an action with it and pack the result back to the TensorProto message.
-To do that you have to define a funciton, that will be invoked everytime Serving handles a request and passes it to the model.
-Inside the funciton you have to call a `predict` (or similiar) method of your model and return your predictions.
+To do that you have to define a function, that will be invoked every time Serving handles a request and passes it to the model.
+Inside the function you have to call a `predict` (or similar) method of your model and return your predictions.

 ```python
 import numpy as np